Sub-Zero Door Difficult to Open

 - Is there any lubricant to use to lubricate the door from sticking so hard?

-- Wait several seconds (up to 60) after the door is closed for pressure to equalize before reopening the door.
+Wait 30 to 60 seconds after the door closes for pressure to equalize before reopening the door.

-- This may be a normal condition as Sub-Zeros are designed for an airtight seal.
+- This may be a normal condition as Sub-Zero products are designed for an airtight seal.

 - Ambient room air mixed with the cold compartment air creates a vacuum until the pressure equalizes.

-- Inspect the back wall of the refrigerator for condensation, frost or ice build up and refer to Frost on Back Wall if needed.
+- Inspect the back wall of the refrigerator for condensation, frost, or ice buildup.
+See Frost on Back Wall.

-- Check for an ice buildup in freezer.
+- Check for Ice Buildup in the Freezer.

 - Remove the unit’s crisper drawer and crisper shelf assembly; if equipped, remove all lower storage drawers as well.

-- If there is condensation, water, or ice near, behind, or underneath the drawer(s) check for food debris, standing water, or ice built-up in the drain trough or drain tube located along the back wall.
-The drain trough and drain tube are visible on 200, 300, 500, or 600 Series Sub-Zeros.
+- If there is condensation, water, or ice present near, behind, or underneath the drawer(s), check the drain trough or drain tube along the back wall for food debris, standing water, or ice buildup.
+The drain trough and drain tube are visible on 200, 300, 500, or 600 Series Sub-Zero models.

-- Avoid lubricating the plastic face frame of Built-In, 400, 600 and 700 series units as the face frame can crack or deteriorate when exposed to lubricants like Vaseline.
+- Avoid lubricating the plastic face frame of Classic, 400, 600, and 700 Series units.
+The face frame can crack or deteriorate when exposed to lubricants like Vaseline.